lagom/lagom/docs/manual/common/guide/devmode/RunningServices.md

 > <your-project-name>/run
 ```

-One thing you should remember is that `run` only starts the specific service, it doesn't start neither the Service Locator, nor the Cassandra server.
-Hence, prior to manually starting services, you may want to manually start both the [[Service Locator|ServiceLocator#Start-and-stop]], and the [[Cassandra server|CassandraServer#Start-and-stop]].
+Remember that `run` only starts the specified service.
+Neither the Service Locator nor the Cassandra server start implicitly.
+Hence, consider manually starting both the [[Service Locator|ServiceLocator#Start-and-stop]] and the [[Cassandra server|CassandraServer#Start-and-stop]] prior to manually running other services.